Frequently Asked Questions about UNITAR

 Where do the training activities take place?

-All over the world.
-Depending on the type of course, training activities can be organised at strategic locations or through e-learning sessions.
-Activities conducted under the Local Development Programme are organized through the CIFAL network, a network of associated centres.
+UNITAR conducts its activities all over the world.
+Depending on the type of event, training activities can be organized in-country at strategic locations or through e-learning sessions.
+Many activities conducted under the Decentralized Cooperation Programme are organized through the CIFAL Global network, a network of affiliated training centres.

 What is CIFAL?